Forge Press

 Is Short-Form Content Ruining the Collective Attention Span?

 A feature article of mine that was published in the September 2024 edition of Forge Press, the University of Sheffield's student-run newspaper.
-I focused on the impacts of short-form social media content like TikTok on children and young adults, interviewing my peers and PhD student who specialises in the subject …
+This was the first feature I had ever written, and my first published piece of work.

 Review: Short n’ Sweet - Sabrina Carpenter - Forge Press